gabrielwere/encryption/vigenere-cipher/README.md

 ### VIGENERE CIPHER

-Atbash encryption algorithm in Go.<br>
+Vinegere encryption algorithm in Go.<br>
 The algorithm assumes characters being encrypted are part of the English alphabet i.e (A-Z)(a-z).<br>